caseyhuhu/games/README.md

 * Hazumaku: A skillful shooter/bullet hell game
 * TopDown: A simple top-down shooter to test mouse precision and speed
 * Covay: A chess-like board game for two players

-*Coming soon: "Ball", a challenging platformer with a physics engine built from scratch*
+* Ball (WIP!): A platformer with a physics engine built from scratch.